-With 200+ professional games, Cisak had various spells at English clubs; Accrington Stanley, Oldham Athletic, Portsmouth on loan, Burnley, Leyton Orient and finally 18-19 champions Sydney FC.
+With 200+ professional games, Cisak had various spells at English clubs; Accrington Stanley, Oldham Athletic, Portsmouth on loan, Burnley, Leyton Orient and finally 18-19 Hyundai A-League champions Sydney FC.

 Perhaps Cisak’s career highlight was being called up for the Socceroos on five seperate occasions for the FIFA World Cup Qualifiers.